 Address: 5595 Grand Dr, St. Louis, MO 63112

-Forest Park is one of the largest urban parks in St. Louis county and in the whole of the US.
-The park covers more than 1,300 acres, and it’s filled with beautiful trees, flowers, and ponds.
+Forest Park is one of the largest urban parks in St. Louis County and the US.
+The park covers over 1,300 acres, filled with beautiful trees, flowers, and ponds.
 Plus, it’s located right in the heart of St. Louis.

 Currently, Forest Park welcomes over 12 million local and international tourists annually.
 This is mainly because of its extensive area, beautiful sceneries, as well as historic structures, monuments, wildlife, and beautiful waterways.
-In fact, this zoo is a place where people from all walks of life meet to enjoy the best of Saint Louis’s nature and history.
+This zoo is where people from all walks of life meet to enjoy the best of Saint Louis’s nature and history.

 The Missouri History Museum and the Saint Louis Art Museum are some of the zoo’s main highlights.
 Here, you can enjoy the rich history plus beautiful art from the region’s finest artists.
 You’ll undoubtedly love it.